 Once the BOM is finalized and exported, it can be used to build quotes with distributors as normal.
 This still follows the traditional path of exporting BOM and sending out RFQs for parts.
 Today, we have a new generation of tools that integrate CAD data and BOM into the same instance in the cloud.

 Altium 365 now allows your BOM to be managed in the cloud and shared with all project collaborators.
 Altium 365 now includes the BOM Portal tool, which links cloud BOM management features back to your CAD system via access through Altium Designer, so you can still have full control over your projects.
-Once your design is released to procurement, the team can view supply chain data directly from the project BOM and create parts orders with distributors.
+Once your design is released to procurement, the team can view supply chain data directly from the managed BOM and create parts orders with distributors.
 This is the last mile of integration between CAD, BOM, and the supply chain.

 Instead of forcing users to manually update component libraries with sourcing information, Altium is taking a different approach with a set of tools that allow supply chain information to be automatically imported into your PCB libraries and subsequently into a BOM.
-If you're ready to learn more, open up your Altium 365 workspace and give the BOM Portal feature a try.
+If you're ready to learn more, open up your Altium 365 workspace and give the BOM Portal a try.
 We think you'll experience a seamless transition to a new workflow that expands your reach and capabilities.